Automattic/node-canvas/Readme.md

 ## Benchmarks

- Although node-canvas is extremely now, and we have not even begun optimization yet it is already quite fast.
+ Although node-canvas is extremely new, and we have not even begun optimization yet it is already quite fast.
 For benchmarks vs other node canvas implementations view this [gist](https://gist.github.com/664922), or update the submodules and run `$ make benchmark` yourself.

 ## Contribute